-Configuring the startup of bash can seem to be an unnecessarily complex process with a plethora of configuration files being read or ignored according to mystifying set of rules.
+Configuring the startup of bash can seem to be an unnecessarily complex process with a plethora of configuration files all being read or ignored according to a mystifying set of rules.
 The Invocation section of bash man page describes these rules in some detail but gives very few clues as to the reasons for their existence and the problems they were intended to solve.
 It is common for a change to one of the configuration files either to have no effect at all (ie: to be ignored), or to have unintended side-effects in another type of start-up.
 Indeed, a search of Linux and Unix forums will reveal many threads dealing with of this type of problem.

 This post is part of an attempt by me to understand the complexities of bash startup and to draw up some rules to simplify the use of the configuration files.
 This attempt was inspired by installing RVM, the Ruby Version Manager which screwed up my Bash settings by creating a .bash_login file.
 And this particular post was inspired by reading the following two paragraphs from Learning the bash Shell, 2nd Edition, Cameron Newham and Bill Rosenblatt, O'Reilly, 1998, page 59: